 Congresswoman Lowey has a long record of support for efforts to fight terrorism through a combination of a strong defense, expert diplomacy, assistance for first responders, and special attention to security measures here at home.
-She is working with the Secretary of Homeland Security and the President to make our nation and our region more secure through:
+She is working hard to make our nation and our region more secure through:

 - Ensuring local police, firefighters, and emergency medical personnel are properly trained and equipped to keep our communities safe;

 - Protecting the security of nuclear facilities like Indian Point and surrounding areas;